intrig/ict/bitstring.md

 Input and output bit streams can be used for writing and reading bits to and from a stream.

+Example usage can be found in the unit tests: [unit/bitstring/bitstringunit.cpp](bitstringunit.cpp)

 * [ict::bitstring](#bitstring)
 * [ict::ibitstream](#ibitstream)
 * [ict::obitstream](#obitstream)